where every student experiences the power of EIS

 Emotional Learning

-Students learn to recognize, understand, and regulate their emotions using practical tools for real-world situations.
+Students develop the awareness and strategies to recognize, understand, and regulate emotions

 PILLAR 2